UW Resident Group Photos

 Jessica Saucier – faculty appointment at Baylor University

-Rachel Kornik- faculty appointment at UW Dermatology
+Rachel Kornik- UW Dermatology, WI

-Lisa Muchard – practice in Wisconsin
+Lisa Muchard – practice in WI

 2011 Graduates